catwell/cw-lua/README.md

 ### Output

 Output will be in `dist`.
-You can use something like [simple-http-server](https://github.com/TheWaWaR/simple-http-server) to try it out.
-Running it out of a directory will not work because of CORS.
+You can use something like [simple-http-server](https://github.com/TheWaWaR/simple-http-server) to try it out, with this command:

+    simple-http-server --index --try-file index.html

 ## Possible improvements

-- Demonstrate sub-components.
-- Demonstrate routing.
+- Demonstrate sub-components (props and events).
-- Demonstrate Web Components usage.
+- Demonstrate Web Components usage?
 - CSS encapsulation?